 - Place noodles in serving bowls and top with veggies and herbs.

-- Place a pan over medium high heat.
-When pan is hot, add oil, add beef in one single layer and let it cook undisturbed for 20-30 seconds.
+- Increase the heat slightly and add beef to the pan in one single layer and let it cook undisturbed for 20-30 seconds.
 Add fish sauce and stir-fry until just cooked through.
+Taste and add more seasonings if needed.
 Work in small batches if needed to avoid crowding the pan.

 Notes